 A Brief History of the Epping Ongar Railway

 Below is a shortened version of the interesting history of the Epping Ongar Railway.
-During your visit don't forget to pick up a copy of our informative Guide Book for only £2.50 from our Ticket Offices or Gift Shop (also available via mail order), which has a complete history following over 3 years research undertaken by the railway's General Manager.
+During your visit, don't forget to pick up a copy of our informative Guide Book for only £2.50!
+Copies are available from our Ticket Offices or Gift Shops, and also mail order from our shop, and contain an in-depth history of the line's existence.

 New Works Plan

 The London Passenger Transport Board, later to become London Transport (LT) was established in 1933.
 Between 1935 and 1940 LT and mainline rail companies, with input from the government implemented their New Works Programme.
 This was a huge scheme, which aimed to, amongst other things, electrify main line track and work together to reduce costs to companies and provide an improved service. - At this point it should be noted that the government did not support the plans to electrify track.
 Under this scheme the Fairlop loop of the Central line was built.

 Engine Shed at Ongar, 11/06/1938 (Photographed by H. Casserley)

 During the Second World War (1939-45) extensions to the Central line were postponed and service between Ongar and London reduced to seven trains per day.

 Last day of Steam at Woodford Station, 21/11/1948 (Photographed by D. Kelley)